 Using a hole saw, I cut a 50mm hole in the front, top of the combustion chamber to allow the igniter to enter the chamber and allow the strap boss to fit snugly when solvent welded to the side (see photo).
 The position of this whole was to position the handle as close to the centre pivot of the cannon as to compensate for the weight of the 3 meter barrel!
 This will then make holding the cannon easier.

 This next bit was another tricky bit.
-The strap boss now doesn’t fit perfectly around the chamber as I have added the sleeve and increased its diameter.
-I applied solvent weld all round the boss and whole on the chamber, and QUICKLY held it in position with a couple of g-cramps to hold the strap boss flush with the side of the chamber – it was very important that this was a good, strong fixing!
+The strap boss now doesn’t fit perfectly around the chamber as I have added the sleeve and increased its outer diameter.
+I applied solvent weld all around the boss and around the hole on the chamber, and QUICKLY held it in position with a couple of g-cramps to hold the strap boss flush with the side of the chamber – it was very important that this was a good, strong fixing!
 I also used a bent screw to fasten the strap boss shut shown in the photo.

 To make the handle I solvent welded the 50mm Ø to 32mm Ø, reducer; the 32mm Ø, 40mm long pipe (female to female connector); the 32mm Ø, long tail bend and the 32mm Ø, double socket (male to male connector).